What is an EWC Code?

 Will Brexit affect EWC codes?

-The EWC has already been transposed into UK law via the List of Wastes (LOW) Regulations.
+The EWC is already part of the UK law via the List of Wastes (LoW) Regulations.
 It is therefore unlikely that there will be any impact in the short-term.

 How to find the correct code?